narula/narula.github.io/_posts/2025-12-14-the-limits-of-cryptographic-privacy.md

 depend on people and organizations, and reality to define what data is "correct."

-# Privacy Tech as a Tool for Control?
+# Privacy tech as a tool for control?

 Here's what worries me most: if used unwisely, instead of reinforcing autonomy, these cryptographic tools may help replace it with automated